SDA-Group-11/AY-25-26-project/journals/s360992_journal.md

 ## 3. Contribution to Report / Project

 My contribution this week focused on collaborative drafting to advance the C4 model section, helping ensure clear architectural visualization across the various levels.

+# Week 5 (2026-05-23 → 2026-05-29)

+## 1. Activities

+During the fifth week, the team met to divide the component-level analysis work and discuss the identification of design patterns within the codebase.
+After the meeting, I reviewed common software design patterns and their characteristics to support the analysis phase.
+I then examined my assigned portion of the codebase, identifying relevant design patterns, dependencies, and architectural relationships.
+Based on this analysis, I prepared an initial draft of the report section covering my assigned components.

+## 2. Effort

+- Team meeting for task allocation and planning: ~1 hour
+- Reviewing software design patterns: ~1 hour
+- Analyzing assigned components, dependencies, and architectural relationships; drafting report content: ~2.5 hours

+**Total:** ~4.5 hours

+## 3. Contribution to Report / Project

+My contribution during this week focused on the design-level analysis of assigned components.
+This included identifying design patterns, examining dependencies and interactions between modules, and drafting the corresponding section of the report.

+# Week 6 (2026-05-30 → 2026-06-05)

+## 1. Activities

+During the sixth week, the team met with the professor to review the current state of the project.
+Following the meeting, I updated the C4 diagrams to address the requested revisions and improve their consistency with the architectural analysis.
+Later in the week, the team held another meeting to monitor progress, coordinate the final stages of the work, and agree on how dependency-related information would be presented in the report.

+## 2. Effort

+- Meeting with the professor and discussion of required revisions: ~0.5 hours
+- Updating and refining C4 diagrams based on feedback: ~1 hour
+- Team coordination meeting regarding project completion and dependency documentation: ~1 hour

+**Total:** ~2.5 hours

+## 3. Contribution to Report / Project

+My contribution during this week focused on refining and finalizing C4 diagram.